pepa65/fail2drop/README.md

       -h|help:         Show this help text.
       -V|version:      Show the version.
-    CONFIGFILE:        Used if given, otherwise 'fail2drop.yml' in the current directory and finally '/etc/fail2drop.yml' will get used.
+    CONFIGFILE:        Used if given, otherwise 'fail2drop.yml' in the current directory or finally '/etc/fail2drop.yml' will get used.
   Privileges are required to run except for 'check', 'help' and 'version'.
 ```